-Walkies at Tyntesfield
+Winter walkies at Tyntesfield

 A helping paw

 We have dog water bowls and waste bins dotted around the estate.
-Please bag and drop your dog’s poop in the bins provided.
-No bagged poop tree decorations please.
+Please bag and drop your dog’s poop in the bins provided (no bagged poop tree decorations please!)

 Hungry or thirsty?

 Why not start your walk with a bite to eat or a drink?

 Although inside the Cow Barn restaurant and Pavilion cafe are dog free areas, we have plenty of outdoor seating and dog water bowls for you to use.

 Assistance dogs are welcome across the estate throughout the year.